Shark-ML/Shark/doc/sphinx_pages/index.rst

 In the menu above, click on "Getting started", or use this direct link to the :doc:`installation instructions <rest_sources/getting_started/installation>`.
-After installation, there is a guide to the different documentation pages available :doc:`here <rest_sources/getting_started/using_the_documentation>`.

 Why Shark?